mimium-org/mimium-rs/Development.md

 ## How to bump release (for the core maintainer)

-Merge `dev` branch into `main` on your local repository, and execute the command like below.
+Merge `dev` branch into `main` on your local repository, and write changelog.

+You should write the version at h2 level.
+It should be reflected on release note on succeeding action.

+You can trigger Github Actions Workflow to trigger release manually.

+It internally execute `cargo-release`.
+You have to specify newer version number like `2.0.0-alpha2` as a workflow input.

 ```sh
 cargo release 2.0.0-alpha2 --execute